FlowFuse/flowfuse/docs/install/local/README.md

 If you are running as your normal user you can drop the `sudo -u flowforge` and just run `npm install @flowforge/flowforge@x.y.z`

----

-[^1]: Arm6 devices, such as the original Raspberry Pi Zero and Zero W are not supported.
 [^2]: Assumes you are running Flowforge as a Linux service.
 [^3]: Assumes you are running Flowforge as the `flowforge` user as created by the installer